 Queen’s Park, Shepherd’s Bush, Holland Park, High Street Kensington, Bayswater and Paddington will be open—but may be busier than usual.

-Can I take kids to the festival?
+Can I take kids to the Carnival?

-Absolutely, though you’re best off going on Sunday, which is considered the ‘Notting Hill Carnival Family Day’.
+Absolutely, though you’re best off going on Sunday, which is Family Day.
 You’ll still need to expect massive crowds and a whole lot of noise, but it’ll be much safer and more kid-friendly than Monday.
 Head down as early as possible to find a decent spot.
+Bring all the usual stuff you need for a day with the kids: water, sunblock, snacks, etc. plus travel potties for tiny ones to avoid painful portaloo queues and ear defenders, as the drums and sound systems are very loud.

 What can I bring to Carnival?